 Like many cities, Sydney's buses are mainly used late at night and to connect between train stations.
 They are also particularly useful in coastal neighborhoods, like the Northern Beaches and the Eastern Suburbs, and outer suburbs that lack rail connections.
 With hundreds of routes crisscrossing the city, buses are often the quickest way to get where you're going if you're familiar with the city.

 - Fares: The same daily and weekly caps apply across all forms of public transport.
-Bus fares range from AU$2.24 for under three kilometers of travel to AU$4.80 for eight kilometers or more.
-There is no difference between peak and off-peak fares on buses.
+Bus fares range from AU$2.24 for under three kilometers of off-peak travel to AU$4.80 for eight kilometers or more.

 - Routes: The large number of bus routes in Sydney can be overwhelming.
 Check the Transport NSW website for maps or the TripView app to figure out your nearest bus stop.